h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

     0.707018686126265

 Our training data has much higher AUC than our validation data.

-The variables with the greatest importance are ``int_rate``, ``addr_state``, ``annual_inc``, and ``term``.
-It makes sense that the ``int_rate`` has such high variable importance because this is related to loan default, but it is surprising that ``addr_state`` has such high variable importance.
-The high variable importance could be because our model is memorizing the training data through this high cardinality categorical column.
+Review the Variable Importance values to see the variables with the greatest importance.

 .. example-code::
    .. code-block:: r